 1. Base spec

-The base specification is EBU-TT part 1 was published (EBU Tech 3350) .
-This specification defines an easy-to-use XML structure for the interchange and archiving of subtitles.
+The base specification is EBU-TT part 1 (EBU Tech 3350 v1.1).
+It defines an easy-to-use XML structure for the interchange and archiving of subtitles.
 It builds on the W3C Timed text Markup Language (TTML) 1.0.

 EBU-TT Part 3 (EBU Tech 3370) was published in December 2015 as draft v0.9 for prototype implementation.
 It provides a System Model and Content Profile for authoring and contribution of live subtitling.
 It also introduces the concept of processing 'nodes' that can help improve subtitling quality in production.

 EBU-TT part 'D' (EBU Tech 3380) is the format for the distribution of subtitles over IP.
 There also is a document for the use of EBU-TT-D in ISO BMFF / MPEG-DASH (EBU Tech 3381).
 Other specs reference EBU-TT-D, such as HbbTV 2.0, and Freeview Play.

 The EBU has developed a recommendation on the transport of subtitles inside and outside of MXF files (EBU R 133).